 Our investments ensure economic vitality and accessibility to the arts in local communities, as well as support for arts education.
 Examples of grant support include:

-- Programs that provide access to cultural activities, the visual and performing arts, museums, zoos and aquariums, and botanic gardens for individuals and families living in underserved communities
+- Programs that provide access to cultural activities, visual and performing arts, zoos and aquariums and botanic gardens for individuals and families living in underserved communities

 - Funding for local arts organizations that enhance the economic vitality of the community